Surrogate Partner Therapy in the United States: Ethical and Legal

 The surrogate partner supplements the client’s support team temporarily.
 During surrogate partner therapy, the therapist and surrogate partner collaborate to help the client achieve specific goals.
 After the client completes their program with the surrogate partner, the client typically continues work with their therapist to help generalize their experience and integrate their new skills into their daily life.

-Surrogate Partner Collective (SPC) certified surrogate partners continually assess the readiness of the client to engage in therapeutically relevant activity using the following criteria: (1) the activity is necessary for the client to reach their goals, and (2) the surrogate, therapist, and client all agree that a foundation has been established, based on what has been done previously, that would allow that behavior to be corrective and therapeutic.
+Surrogate Partner Collective (SPC) certified surrogate partners continually assess the readiness of the client to engage in therapeutically relevant activity using the following criteria: (1) the activity is relevant to the therapeutic goals of the client, and (2) the surrogate, therapist, and client all agree that a foundation has been established, based on what has been done previously, that would allow that behavior to be corrective and therapeutic.
 An activity is included in the surrogate partner therapy program only if the aforementioned criteria are met.

 Surrogate partner therapy is not, and has never been, illegal.
 There are no laws that prevent clients from seeking surrogate partners, prevent surrogate partners from practicing, or prevent therapists from collaborating with surrogate partners.